christinegp/docs/howto/manage_challenges.md

 ## <a name="owner"></a>Managing Ownership
 * Add *Assignees* to appoint a Marketer to be in charge of the challenge
-* Click on an challenge post to access its challenge settings
+* Click on a challenge post to access its challenge settings
 * Click on the edit button on the right panel of the screen
 * Key in an Assignee Name under the *Assignees* field and save
 * The Assignee can keep track of his/her tasks/ownership by searching for his/her Assignee name in the search field